Sanglorian/orcus/Orcus Monsters - current.md

 > +7.0 vs AC; 1d10+2 damage, and the vermin swarm makes a secondary attack on the same target.
 > *Secondary Attack:* +5 vs Fortitude; 1d10 poison damage.
 > **Swarm**
 > A swarm can occupy the same space as other creatures.
-It can move through spaces as if it were a Tiny creature.

 > #### Large Vermin Swarm